Table of Contents

 During the moment when the individual experiences this adrenaline rush, a series of bodily responses occur.
 A racing heart, sweaty palms, shallow breathing, and sharp mental alertness are hallmarks of the fight or flight response.
 Some people find this physical state of high alert to be a desirable condition that they may seek to experience on a regular basis.
 These folks will seek out activities or situations that will stoke an adrenaline rush, commonly referred to as “adrenaline junkies.”

-Some of the sensation-seeking behaviors might involve dangerous activities, such as sky diving, rope jumping, rock climbing, zip lining, bungee jumping, race car driving, motocross, and cave spelunking; any activity that can elicit feelings of fear will be sought out by the adrenaline junkie.
+Some of the sensation-seeking behaviors might involve potentially dangerous activities, such as sky diving, rope jumping, roller coasters, rock climbing, zip lining, bungee jumping, race car driving, motocross, and cave spelunking; any activity that can elicit feelings of fear will be sought out by the adrenaline junkie.

 When the behaviors become compulsive, and the individual cannot control the need to indulge in high-risk behaviors as he or she chases the adrenaline rush, an addiction has developed.
 Adrenaline addiction, if left untreated, can lead to life-threatening consequences as the envelope gets continually pushed.
 Physically, prolonged elevated cortisol (the stress hormone) levels, can cause adverse health effects, such as anxiety, depression, digestive conditions, weight gain, sleep disturbance, and heart disease.